canonical/rockcraft/docs/reference/extensions/go-framework.rst

 You can use this field to specify a different binary to be used as the main application, without having to override the service command.
-For example, if your Go application container a ``main`` package in the directory ``cmd/anotherserver``, the name of the binary will be ``anotherserver`` and you can override the main application to use the binary with the next snippet:
+For example, if your Go application contains a ``main`` package in the directory ``cmd/anotherserver``, the name of the binary will be ``anotherserver`` and you can override the main application to use the binary with the next snippet: